-- Epping Forest District Council ("the Council") is required to make provision for traveller sites within the Local Plan.
-This note explains the proposed process for site selection for traveller site allocations (TSSM) within the Epping Forest District Local Plan ("the Local Plan") - Draft Local Plan consultation.
-It should be read alongside the Site Selection Methodology (SSM) for residential and employment uses and sets out the points at which the TSSM will interact with the SSM. - 2.
+- 1. Epping Forest District Council ("the Council") is required to make provision for traveller sites within the Local Plan.
+This note explains the proposed process for site selection for traveller site allocations (TSSM) within the Epping Forest District Local Plan ("the Local Plan") Draft Local Plan consultation.
+It should be read alongside the Site Selection Methodology (SSM) for residential and employment uses and sets out the points at which the TSSM will interact with the SSM.
+Stage 8 of the TSSM has been updated following the Regulation 18 consultation and associated analysis of representations to outline the process that will be followed to identify proposed traveller site allocations in the Regulation 19 Pre-submission Local Plan.
+With the exception of the introduction and Stage 8, the rest of the TSSM remains unchanged from the version published in October 2016 as part of the Draft Local Plan consultation. - 2.
 It is essential that the site selection process is undertaken having full regard to, and be consistent with, current Government policy on traveller sites.
 The proposed methodology therefore takes careful account of DCLG's Planning Policy for Traveller Sites (PPTS) (revised, August 2015) in conjunction with the National Planning Policy Framework (NPPF).
+The review of the methodology in February 2017 also took into account the proposed amendments to the NPPF identified in the Housing White Paper Fixing our broken housing market.